“You deserve a gold star,” I said.

 It’s important.

-I give out a metaphorical gold star when I can see someone trying to do well by their customers, strangers, or anyone else.
+I give out a metaphorical gold star when I can see someone trying to do well by others.

 Which is why I do it.